 If you hit a motorcyclist, your first priority should be the rider’s safety.
-According to The National Highway Traffic Safety Administration (NHTSA), around 80% of all motorcycle accidents result in death or injuries to the rider.
-Florida Statute §316.066 mandates that you must file a police report if the crash resulted in injuries, death, property damage, or required towing a vehicle.
+According to the National Highway Traffic Safety Administration (NHTSA), over 5,000 motorcyclists were killed on American roads in 2019.
+Florida Statutes § 316.066 mandates that you must file a police report if the crash resulted in injuries, death, or property damage, or required towing a vehicle.
 You will likely need to call 911.

 From there, the things you say and the steps you take will play a large role in what comes next.
 Under no circumstances should you admit fault or assume liability for the accident, as that will make you open to litigation.

 Additionally, you may want to consider the assistance of a lawyer, as they can provide more information into reducing fault and promoting your best interests.

 Under Florida Statutes § 627.7407, Florida is a no-fault state.
 This means that an injured party must first file a claim with their own insurance company before turning to the other driver’s insurer.

 First, if the motorcyclist’s insurance company contacts you, do not agree to any recorded statements.
 This allows them to use your words against you should you accidentally implicate yourself.
 Additionally, if you are working with a motorcycle accident lawyer, the insurer cannot contact you directly, as your legal team will handle all communications with the involved parties.

 As a Florida driver, you are required to carry personal injury protection (PIP) insurance.
 In the event of an accident, the injured party will likely use this route of compensation.
 Yet, if your insurance does not cover the cost of the motorcyclist’s damages, then they can take you to court.
 A lawyer can guide you through the legal process and represent your interests before a judge.
 If you hit a motorcyclist, you do not need to go through this alone.